 Group A goes first, followed by Group B and Group C.

-Having this business model allows for Southwest to be one of the low-cost airlines who are good at giving last minute cheap flights to Florida.
+Having this business model allows for Southwest to be one of the low-cost airlines who are good at giving last minute cheap flights to Disney World.

 Delta Flights to Orlando